MichalRedm/wikipedia-recommender-system/README.md

 ![Python package](https://github.com/MichalRedm/wikipedia-recommender-system/actions/workflows/python-package.yml/badge.svg)

-Here’s an expanded and detailed **Usage** section for the README to better illustrate the capabilities of the `WikipediaRecommender` class:

 ## Usage

 Here’s a guide on how to use the `WikipediaRecommender` class to load articles, generate recommendations, and save or load the recommender system.